Quark Ultramarine current position

 History and ownership

 The shipowner and operator is the polar expedition travel company Quark Expeditions - 1991-founded by Mike McDowell and Lars Wikander.
 The company specializes in polar cruises to ports and destinations in Antarctica (from South America) and the Arctic (Northern Europe, Iceland-Greenland, Canada) via vessels with ice-strengthened hulls.
-In 1998, Wikander became company's majority owner.
+In 1998, Wikander became the company's majority owner.
 In 2001 he became Board Chairman, with Patrick Shaw appointed as company's President and CEO.
 Since May 2007, Quark Expeditions is part of the UK-based TUI Travel PLC Group of Companies.

 Quark Expeditions' Ultramarine ship was named after the color ultramarine - deep-blue pigment originally made by grinding into a powder of Lapis lazuli (metamorphic rock / semi-precious stone).
 Ship's name also means "beyond the sea".